 Talking to us will give you an idea of the treatments available and which ones could be suitable for you.
 These could include:

 The main alternative to orthodontic braces is clear plastic aligners, such as Invisalign®.
 Unlike fixed braces, these removable aligners can be taken out when eating, drinking and brushing your teeth, but they should be worn as much as possible so they can gradually move your teeth into their desired positions.

 Clear aligners are custom-designed for every individual using sophisticated computer software.
-Every few weeks, your orthodontist or dentist will replace your current set of aligners with a new set, designed to be slightly different to move your teeth over time.
+Every few weeks, your dentist will replace your current set of aligners with a new set, designed to be slightly different to move your teeth over time.

 Invisalign® and similar treatments can be a more comfortable alternative to braces for many people, but they are not suitable for everyone.
 If your teeth are more crooked or misaligned, we may recommend discreet brace treatments instead.

 If you need more intensive straightening than aligners can offer, you may be eligible for braces that are less noticeable in the mouth than metal braces.